meftahuljannat19/Qtech_chat_parsing/README.md

     step 4: get all the words excluding the common english words, use isalpha() for excluding punctuation mark

-    step 5: use counter to count the frequency of a word"""
+    step 5: use counter to count the frequency of a word

 """Task 4: Generate the summary"""